Madani00/Philosophers/README.md

 </div>

 ### 📛 Attention 📛
-- this project may not work properly as expected on slow hardware
+- keep in mind, this project may not work properly as expected on slow hardware

 ### 1. Avoid -fsanitize=thread + Valgrind (--tool=helgrind)
 	- These tools slow thread creation and may falsely report philosopher deaths.